 From our discussions with our community, we know that not only was financial sustainability critical but there is a desire for enhanced current services, and for these enhancements to target our road network.
 We initially asked if there were to be additional funds over and above daily needs what areas the community sees as a priority.
 The SRV application takes what we heard from our conversations with the community and puts it into a detailed action plan where fixing our roads is first priority.
-With the reduced-independent recommendation put forward in Council's SRV application approved the community will see gradual and modest enhancements.
+With the reduced-independent recommendation-put-forward-in-Council's SRV application approved the community and modest enhancements.